As a parent bullying is something you’d never wish your child to experience.

 But perhaps more worrying is the idea that it’s happening, and you don’t realise.

 After all, kids are good at hiding their feelings sometimes, and when you’re not with them all day it’s hard to know what’s going on.

 According to recent research by the Massachusetts Aggression Reduction Centre, there are some common signs that your child may be experiencing bullying.

 - Sudden changes in sleep patterns which can indicate stress.

-- If your child stops wanting to play with friends they used to like or stop wanting to do activities they used to love
+- If your child stops wanting to play with friends they used to like, or stops wanting to do activities they used to love.

 - Suddenly getting embarrassed by something unusual that happens in public.

 - Feeling ‘sick’ on school days but happy and well on the weekend.